 The practice had an infection control policy that outlined the procedure for all issues relating to minimising the risk and spread of infections.
-The receptionist/dental nurse was the infection control lead.
+The dental nurse was the infection control lead.

 There was a separate decontamination area.
-The dental nurse gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05).
-This included manually cleaning instruments, inspecting under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); and then placing in the ultrasonic cleaning bath followed by the autoclave; pouching and then date stamping, so expiry date was clear.
+The dental nurse gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical

+Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05).
+This included manually cleaning instruments-scrubbing, rinsing, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
 Staff wore the correct personal protective equipment, such as apron and gloves during the process.